Trockenbeerenauslese: Requirements

 The requirements are part of the wine law in both countries.
 Many producers, especially top-level producers, exceed the minimum requirements, resulting in richer and sweeter wines.
 In Germany it is common to add a golden capsule to indicate a superior wine.
-The sweetness of a TBA that just comes up to the minimum requirements may be 150 grams per liter, but in exceptional circumstances, the wines may contain more than 300 grams of sugar per liter and may approach the very rare Tokaji Eszencia in concentration.
+The sweetness of a TBA that just comes up to the minimum requirements may be 150 grams per liter, but in exceptional circumstances, the wines may contain more than 300 grams of sugar per liter and may approach the very rare in concentration.